kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 We propose adding a new field to the HPA specification called `selectionStrategy` that allows users to specify how pods should be selected for metric collection:

 * If set to `LabelSelector` (default): Uses the current behavior of selecting all pods that match the target workload's label selector.
-* If set to `OwnerReferences`: Only selects pods that are owned by the target workload through owner references.
+* If set to `OwnerReference`: Only selects pods that are owned by the target workload through owner references.

 This enumerated type allows for future extension with additional selection strategies if needed, such as `Annotations` etc.